wenyuzhao/harness/README.md

 ## System checks

-`cargo-harness` performs a series of strict checks to minimize benchmarking noise and ensure correctness.
+`harness` performs a series of strict checks to minimize benchmarking noise and ensure correctness.
 It refuses to start benchmarking if any of the following checks fail:

 * There are no uncommitted changes in the repo (mainly for correctness and reproducibility)
 * (*Linux-only*) Only one user is logged in